 |

-If you're looking to renovate a property downtown, you'll hear us mention the MEDC quite a bit!
+If you're looking to renovate a property downtown, you'll hear us mention the MEDC quite a bit.
 The MEDC offers various grants and incentives for brick-and-mortar, multi-use renovation projects in the downtown.
 Otherwise known as the Michigan Economic Development Corporation, the MEDC is the economic development arm of the State of Michigan government.
 Chances are, you've seen their tools at work in our downtown.

-The two primary grant programs are listed below.
 We'd be happy to set up a time to meet with Lindsey Miller, our region's representative, who can go over any grants, loans, or other incentives available through the MEDC.

-The two primary grant programs are listed below.
 We'd be happy to set up a time to meet with Lindsey Miller, our region's representative, who can go over any grants, loans, or other incentives available through the MEDC.

-Community Revitalization Program (CRP)
+Community Revitalization Program

-The CRP program offers grants and loans to mixed-use redevelopment projects within the DDA district.
-A CRP grant cannot exceed $1.5 million or more than 50% of project costs, whichever is greater.
-For larger projects, a low-interest CRP loan can be offered. |
+The CRP program offers grants and loans to mixed-use redevelopment projects.
+A CRP grant cannot exceed $1.5 million or more than 50% of project costs.
+For larger projects, a low-interest CRP loan can be offered.
+Properties must qualify as functionally obsolete, blighted, or a historic resource.
+Local example: Red Brick Tap & Barrel (109-111 River St) |

 Build MI Community Grant

-This is a new grant program offered by the MEDC that operates similarly to the CRP process but on a smaller scale!
+This is a new grant program offered by the MEDC that operates similarly to CRP but on a smaller scale.
 This program is also oriented towards those who have never used MEDC tools before.
-Grants are offered between $50,000-$250,000 (maximum 50% of project costs). |
+Grants are offered between $50,000-$250,000 (maximum 50% of project costs).
+Both grants are based on a funding gap, as identified by your lender.
+Local example: None yet |

 Small Business Development Center